ChatTheatre/dgd-tools/README.md

 You would normally install DGDTools directly: `gem install dgd-tools`.

-It's possible to add it to a Ruby's application's Gemfile.
-Ordinarily you wouldn't.
+If you have a Ruby Gemfile or gems.rb that uses it, you can "bundle install" as normal.

 ## Usage

-If you have a DGD application that uses DGD Manifest, run `dgd-manifest install` to download its dependencies and create a fully-assembled DGD directory for it.
+If you have a DGD application that uses DGD Manifest, run `dgd-manifest install` to download its dependencies and create a clean, fully-assembled DGD directory for it.
 You can also `dgd-manifest test` to make sure its dependencies are downloaded and satisfied without building an application directory.
+After the initial install, "dgd-manifest update" will avoid deleting any files you may have added.

+NOTE: "dgd-manifest install" will delete any extra files you may have created in the DGD root. "dgd-manifest update" will not.
+Neither of these is always the right answer.

 That fully-assembled DGD directory is named ".root".
 To run your dgd server, type "dgd-manifest server".

-If you update files in your root and want to update files under the generated root directory, use "dgd-manifest update".

 ## Using DGD Manifest with your DGD Application